 Surface Pro 5 Release Date Set For MWC 2017?
-Core i7-7700HQ, LTE Capability, 4K Screen, Bigger Batteries And More
+Core i7-7700HQ, LTE Capability, 4K Screen, Bigger Batteries, And More

 If recent leaks are to be believed, the manufacturing of the Surface Pro 5 would begin soon.
 According to a DigiTimes report, Microsoft has recently reached an agreement with Pegatron, the firm that manufactures the Surface Studio, regarding the production of the Surface Pro 5.
 The report further stated that the upcoming hybrid would feature a 4K display and a wirelessly charging stylus, just as rumors have previously predicted.

-Perhaps the most encouraging rumor about the Surface Pro 5 is an improvement in one of the hybrid device’s most basic features – the battery.
-Previous Surface devices such as the SP4 have been lauded for their specs and power, but critics and users alike have pointed out that the devices are usually lacking in the battery department.
+Perhaps the most encouraging rumor about the Surface Pro 5 is an improvement in one of the hybrid device’s most basic features: the battery.
+Previous Surface devices, such as the SP4, have been lauded for their specs and power, but critics and users alike have pointed out that the devices are usually lacking in the battery department.
 With the Surface Pro 5, it appears that Microsoft would finally be ready to give its users a battery that would make the hybrid competitive enough to challenge the kings of endurance such as the MacBook Air and the iPad Pro.

 The Surface Pro 5 would most certainly be the best hybrid device Microsoft has created to date.
 While the competition in the hybrid market has gotten a lot more intense, the Surface line has, over the years, become the golden standard for 2-in-1 computing devices.
 If rumors prove true and the Surface Pro 5 does end up with most of its rumored specs, it would not be a surprise at all if the hybrid would become the best in its class this year.